zopefoundation/developer_docs/source/bugtrackers.rst

 Zope 2
 ------

-Zope2 developers tracks bugs within Zope2 using the ``zope2`` project on
+Zope2 developers track bugs within Zope2 using the ``zope2`` project on
 Launchpad:

  https://bugs.launchpad.net/zope2/

-notifications from Launchpad for each new or updated bugtracker issue are sent to the ``zope2-tracker`` mailing list:
+Notifications from Launchpad for each new or updated bugtracker issue are sent to the ``zope2-tracker`` mailing list:

  http://mail.zope.org/mailman/listinfo/zope2-tracker